City in Oregon, United States

 Quick Read

 Four real seasons, with most rain falls in winter.
 Spring and fall feel like real transition seasons.
 Noticeable daylight swing.
-The cool season tends to feel damp.
+Winter can bring some snow, but it is not the main climate story.

 Roseburg is the most populous city in and the county seat of Douglas County, Oregon.
 It is located in the Umpqua River Valley in southern Oregon.
 Founded in 1851, the population was 23,683 at the 2020 census, making it the principal city of the Roseburg, Oregon Micropolitan Statistical Area.
 The community developed along both sides of the South Umpqua River and is traversed by Interstate 5.
 Traditionally a lumber industry town, Roseburg is the home of Roseburg Forest Products, which now spans across 5 different states and 2 countries.Wikipedia